JyotsnaKaramdas/PB-J-Interactive-Project/README.md

 ## Acknowledgements

-Thank you to Professor Steele, p5.js examples, and The Coding Train for assisting with our code!
-Thank you to the iphone Scoops application for the inspiration behind our game :)
+Thank you to Professor Steele, Linda Laszlo, p5.js examples, and The Coding Train for assisting with our code!
+Thank you to "Cloudy With A Chance of Meatballs" book for the inspiration.